 Treasurer of the State of Connecticut v.
-Forstmann Little, et al. (Superior Court, Rockville, Connecticut)
+Forstmann Little, et al. (Conn.
+Super.
+Ct.)

 Spirit AeroSystems v.
-Gulfstream (AAA / ICDR Arbitration, New York, NY)
+Gulfstream (AAA/ICDR Arbitration, New York)

 Stein v.
-Windsor Energy, et al. (District Court, Goodhue County, Minnesota)
+Windsor Energy, et al. (District Court, Goodhue County, Minn.)

 Represented Merck in the third federal trial against Merck since it withdrew Vioxx from the market in 2004.
 Plaintiff Garry Smith alleged that Merck's Vioxx caused him injuries, including a heart attack.
 After a two-and-a-half week trial, the jury deliberated three hours before returning a complete defense verdict for Merck.

 Krippelz v.
 Ford Motor Company (U.S. District Court, N.D.
-Illinois)
+Ill.)

 Represented inventor Jacob Krippelz, Sr. in patent infringement action against Ford Motor Co. involving automotive exterior mirror lighting systems.
-The jury returned verdict in our client's favor in the amount of $23 million, later enhanced to approximately $56 million after a finding of willful infringement and after including pre- and post-judgment interest.
+Jury returned verdict in client's favor in the amount of $23 million.
+District court then found willful infringement and awarded an additional $33 million in enhanced damages and prejudgment interest for a total award of $56 million.
 Federal Circuit reversed on invalidity grounds.